umrbek1032/eva/README.md

 [![Supported Python versions](https://img.shields.io/pypi/pyversions/pyTelegramBotAPI.svg)](https://pypi.python.org/pypi/pyTelegramBotAPI)

-## Eva is a  remote access tool which uses [pyTelegramBotAPI v4.6.0](https://github.com/eternnoir/pyTelegramBotAPI)
+## Eva is a  remote access tool that uses [pyTelegramBotAPI v4.6.0](https://github.com/eternnoir/pyTelegramBotAPI)
 ## You can control your windows computer using your own telegram bot.
 ## No one can use your telegram bot without your telegram account.
 ## Features

-- ⚙️ See Specifications  of the computer
+- ⚙️ See the Specifications  of the computer
 - 🌎 See the IP Address of the computer
 - 📷 Take a Photo
 - 🎤 Record Audio
 - 👀 Take a Screenshot
 - 📱 List of Running Apps
-- 📱 Close App or process
+- 📱 Close the App or process
-- - Be careful to kill app or process .
-It may cause your system crash.
+- - Be careful to kill the app or process.
+It may cause your system to crash.
 - ✉️ Display Message
 - 📩 Display Input
-- - Text that written to the input field will be sent to you by bot
+- - Text that is written to the input field will be sent to you by the bot
 - 🌐Open URL or Google Search
 - - Auto open URL
-- - Sends query to google.com if your text is not  specific command
+- - Sends a query to google.com if your text is not a specific command
 - 💻 Execute Cmd Command
 - 🐍 Execute Python Code
-- - Not recommended to use turtle module
+-  - Not recommended to use the turtle module
 - 🌐 See Chrome Browser History
 - 🗑 Delete Chrome Browsing History
 - 🖼 Set Wallpaper
-- - Wallpaper will be automatically applied if you send photo
+- - Wallpaper will be automatically applied if you send a photo
 - 🗃 ️Download Files
-- - Your files will automatically be downloaded if you send file
+- - Your files will automatically be downloaded if you send a file
 - 🔒 Lock Screen
 - 💤 Hibernate Computer
 - 🔌 Shutdown Computer